Devanshi-Bavaria/CoinFlip/README.md

 yarn install
 ```

-#### Deployement
+# Deployement

 To deploy your smart-contracts:

-- Subscribe to Chainlink VRF v2.5 on the [Chainlink VRF Sepolia dashboard](https://vrf.chain.link/sepolia/).
-You can get some test LINK there: [LINK Faucet](https://faucets.chain.link/).
-- Add your <b>subscription id</b> to the deployment script in `blockchain/scripts/deploy.js`.
-To deploy on different chains, you will also have to adjust the `COORDINATOR` and `KEY_HASH` values.
+- To deploy on different chains, you will also have to adjust the `COORDINATOR` and `KEY_HASH` values.
 You can refer to the [Chainlink docs](https://docs.chain.link/vrf/v2-5/supported-networks#configurations) to get the data for the desired network (if supported).
 - Also, make sure that the network is configured in `hardhat.config.js` and that you have defined the required variables in the `.env` file.
 - Edit the script in `blockchain/package.json` to deploy the contract on the network of your choice.
 - Finally, run the command below to deploy to the network of your choice.